European Union Intellectual Property Office: Boards of Appeal

 The Boards of Appeal are headed by the President of the Boards of Appeal, appointed by the Council of Ministers from a list prepared by the Administrative Board of OHIM.

 The individual Boards are chaired by members appointed by the Council of Ministers.
 Other members of individual Boards are appointed by the Administrative Board of OHIM.
 Boards are allowed to hear new evidence at their discretion, although not obligated to do so.

-The Boards of Appeal are made up of four Boards for Trade Mark cases and one for design.
+The Boards of Appeal are made up of four Boards for trade mark cases and one for design.
 There is an additional Grand Board which may hear any cases appealed through OHIM.
-A case which is heard by a Board of Appeal is made up of three members.
+A case heard by a Board of Appeal is made up of three members.
 This includes the Chairperson, who must sit on every case.
 Two members of the Board must be legally qualified, though in some instances cases can be decided by the Grand Board or a single member.

 The Grand Board is made up of nine members.
 It includes the presidents and chairpersons of the Boards, as well as some ordinary board members.
 The Board was set up by Council Regulation 422/2004.
 Cases are referred to the Grand Board based on legal difficulty, importance, or under special circumstances.
 In some cases, the Presidium may refer a case to the Grand Board.

 The Presidium oversees the rules and organisation of the Boards of Appeal.
 It consists of the President of the Boards of Appeal, the Chairpersons of the Boards, and three board members elected for a calendar year.